Attrition and Dropout Rates in Texas

 Texas public schools are losing one out of five students.

 Each year, IDRA releases its attrition study.
-Attrition rates are an indicator of a school’s holding power, or the ability to keep students enrolled in school and learning until they graduate.
+Attrition rates are an indicator of a school’s holding power, the ability to keep students enrolled and learning until they graduate.
 Key findings from the latest study show the following.

-- Texas schools are failing to graduate more than one of every five high school students
+- Texas schools are failing to graduate more than one of every five high school student.

-- For the class of 2023, Latino students and Black students were more than twice as likely to leave school without graduating than white students.
+- For the Class of 2024, Latino students and Black students were approximately two times more likely to leave school without graduating than white students – a consistent trend.

 See reporter FAQs and resources regarding attrition and dropout data (and downloadable graphics).